salvatorevaldez/salvatorevaldez/README.md

 Here you will find various projects that I have been working on.

-Follow me on my YouTube channel 🎥 https://bit.ly/mentecripto where you will find me sharing ideas on blockchain, crypto, investing and mentality
+Follow me on my YouTube channel 🎥 https://bit.ly/mentecripto where you will find me sharing ideas on blockchain, crypto, investing and mentality.

 Let's build some cool stuff.